FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 (e.g., because another Search Goal needs more trials at this load).
 Informally, the previous Lower Bound got invalidated.
 In practice, the Load frequently becomes an [Upper Bound](#upper-bound) instead.

-{::comment}

-    Same as in upper bound:

-    VP: DONE: Reformulate to avoid the "we" construct.

-    VP: DONE: Do we need Invalidation as a separate term?
-I guess no.

-{:/comment}

 #### Undecided